FabianJuarez182/R-XMPP-CHAT/README.md

 yarn dev
 ```
 > Next, a window will open in your browser on the link http://localhost:5173.
 If not, open your browser at **http://localhost:5173** to view the application.

+## functionalities implemented
+### Account management
+* Register a new account on the server (not fully implemented)
+* Log in with an account
+* Log out of an account
+* Delete the account from the server

+### Communication
+* Show all contacts and their status
+* Add a user to contacts
+* Show contact details of a user (not understand at all)
+* 1 to 1 communication with any user/contact (not fully implemented)
+* Participate in group conversations (not fully implemented)
+* Define presence message
+* Send/receive notifications
+* Send/receive files (not implemented)